jwashek/jwashek.github.io/README.md

 ## Source

-Content: All quotes are attributed to their respective Saints and sources and pulled generally from [New Advent](https://www.newadvent.org/fathers/) and [CCEL](https://ccel.org/fathers).
+All quotes are attributed to their respective Saints and sources and pulled generally from [New Advent](https://www.newadvent.org/fathers/) and [CCEL](https://ccel.org/fathers).
 Other quotes have been pulled directly from public PDFs of Saint's works which are all linked as sources in the quotes themselves.